 St Bernard Husky Mix puppy

-Before arranging to meet breeders of the Saint Bernard Husky Puppies, ask yourself what sex of the puppy you prefer to care for.
+Before arranging to meet breeders of the Saint Bernard Husky Puppies, ask yourself whether you prefer to care for a male or female St Bernard Husky Mix puppy.
 If it’s a female, take note that she will go into heat 2 to 3 times a year, so expect some bloodstains around the house.

 And, before bringing home a puppy, be sure that you have puppy-proofed your home.
 Check for exposed cables, electrical wires, and poisonous plants, to name a few to avoid accidents.